garysweaver/irie/README.md

 #### Support for AREL predications

-By specifying a character that identifies an [AREL predication][arel] is suffixed to the request parameter name after a character you can customize, you can help filter data even further:
+By specifying a character that identifies an [AREL predication][arel_predications] is suffixed to the request parameter name after a character you can customize, you can help filter data even further:

     http://localhost:3000/foobars?foo_date!gteq=2012-08-08